Malama-Project/milestones/MalamaProject_Milestone3_POA.md

 The legal team has:

-- Formally incorporated the Malama Project in Hawaii.
+- Formally incorporated the Malama Project in Delaware.
 - Ensured backend compliance with data sovereignty standards.
 - Drafted disclaimers for participation in carbon markets.